SOFTVISION-University/storybook-addon-code/press/article.md

 # Introduction

 In the recent react project we needed an environment to create, style and test our components without having a server-side backend code.
-We decided to use storybook that allows us to develop UI components outside the app and allow other people in your team to work on them.
+We decided to use storybook that allows us to develop UI components outside the app and allow other people in our team to work on them.

 We really enjoy using React Storybook because:
 1. Completely isolate the environment for your components